YaswanthKumar259/SchoolCRM/README.md

-SchoolCRM
+SchoolCRM: School Management System
-SchoolCRM is a simple platform for managing school operations, including student records, staff, courses, and communication.
-It leverages Python, HTML, and CSS to create an efficient, user-friendly interface for school administrators.
+SchoolCRM is a simple and efficient platform for managing core school operations.
+Built with Python, HTML, and CSS, it provides a clean, user-friendly interface for administrators to handle student records, staff information, course catalogs, and internal communication with ease.

-Features
+✨ Key Features
-Student Management: Add, view, update, and delete student records.
+👨‍🎓 Student Management: Seamlessly add, view, update, and delete comprehensive student records.

-Staff Management: Manage teacher and staff details.

-Course Catalog: List and organize school courses.

-Communication Tools: Message parents, students, or staff.

-Customizable Dashboard for quick insights.
+👩‍🏫 Staff Management: Efficiently manage profiles for teachers and administrative staff, including contact information and assigned roles.

+🛠️ Tech Stack
+This project is built using a simple yet powerful stack:

+Backend: Python (40.4%)

+Frontend: HTML (37.9%) & CSS (21.7%)

+🚀 Getting Started
+Follow these simple steps to get a local copy up and running.

+Prerequisites
+Make sure you have Python 3 and pip installed on your system.

 Installation
 Clone the repository:

-text
+Bash

 git clone https://github.com/YaswanthKumar259/SchoolCRM.git
 Navigate to the project directory:

-text
+Bash

 cd SchoolCRM
-Install requirements:
+Install the required packages:

-text
+Bash

 pip install -r requirements.txt
 Usage
-Run the application using the main Python script (specify the file name, e.g., app.py or as applicable):

-text
+Run the application:

+Bash

 python app.py
+Access the platform:
-Open your browser to the local server address displayed in the terminal.
+Open your web browser and navigate to the local server address displayed in the terminal (e.g., http://127.0.0.1:5000).

-Technologies Used
-Python (40.4%)

-HTML (37.9%)

-CSS (21.7%)

-Contribution Guidelines
-Fork this repository.

-Create a new branch (git checkout -b feature-branch).

-Make your changes and commit (git commit -m "Description").

-Push to your fork (git push origin feature-branch).

-Submit a pull request.

-License
-This project uses an open source license.
-See the LICENSE file for details.